 A unique way to earn airline miles is by opening a bank account.
 A few banks will give you airline mile rewards instead of cash rewards.

-One of your best options is with American Airlines and a Bask Bank savings account.
-Instead of earning interest, you earn 1 AAdvantage mile per $1 spent.
+One of your best options is with American Airlines and a Bask Mileage Savings Account.
+You can earn 2 American Airlines AAdvantage® miles for every $1 saved annually when you open a Bask Mileage Savings Account.
 As most bank savings accounts have almost-zero interest rates, airline miles can be more valuable.

 Most frequent flyer programs have a dining rewards program.
 You will see the same participating restaurants in each airline club as Rewards Network operates the platform.